TALKING NOW CAN SAVE HEARTACHES AND HEADACHES LATER.

 - “Does anyone know the code to opening the garage door?
 We can’t sell the house without it.”

 Holidays are often a good time to at least broach the topic with other family members.
-More often than not, the conversation will be put off to a later date, but if you open the door and keep the resolve to have a full discussion, it can save a lot of headaches and potential heartaches.
+More often than not, the conversation will be put off to a later date, but if you open the door and keep your resolve to have a full discussion, it can save a lot of headaches and potential heartaches.

 The fact is, anytime is a good time to discuss important issues—and right now is even better.
 There are many advantages to talking about important family matters as soon as possible, including: